isabella232/experience-manager-dispatcher.pt-BR/help/using/dispatcher-configuration.md

 Considere as seguintes recomendações se você optar por estender o acesso:

-* O acesso externo a `/admin`*ser sempre* desativado se estiver usando o CQ versão 5.4 ou uma versão anterior.
+* External access to `/admin` should always be *completely* disabled if you are using CQ version 5.4 or an earlier version.

 * Care must be taken when allowing access to files in `/libs`.
 O acesso deve ser permitido individualmente.
 * Negar acesso à configuração de replicação para que ele não possa ser visto: